 The USDA’s Food and Nutrition Service runs a program for Women, Infants and Children that subsidises specific foods for eligible women and their children.
 Back when it started, the WIC program excluded potatoes, on the grounds that “Americans already eat enough potatoes”.
 Potato growers – and their representatives – don’t like that.
 For one, they think it sends the wrong message about the nutritional value of potatoes.
 And so, in 2010, the Executive Director of the Washington State Potato Commission, Chris Voigt, launched a protest.
-He decided to eat nothing but potatoes for 60 days, gaining massive amounts of publicity but not – yet – a change in the WIC list of approved foods.
+He decided to eat nothing but potatoes for 60 days, gaining massive amounts of publicity but not – yet – a change in the WIC list of approved foods. ((Mr Voigt says that “Potatoes are still excluded from the WIC program, unless you buy them at a Farmers Market.”.))
 However, while the world marvelled at Voigt’s dedication to the people who pay his salary, one grower in neighbouring Oregon said “Hey, what’s so hard about that?
 Last winter, I ate pretty nearly all potatoes for about six months.
 It was a feast all winter!”

 Carol Deppe – author of Breed Your Own Vegetable Varieties and The Resilient Gardener – ate almost nothing but potatoes because that’s what she had, and because she really understands the nutritional value of potatoes.
 She points out that potatoes contain more than 2% protein, which doesn’t sound like much when you compare it to the 9% in rice or the 12% and more in wheat.
 But those are dry-weight values.
 On that basis, potato comes in at better than 10% protein, and that protein is both more balanced and better absorbed that wheat protein.
 This isn’t exactly news.
 It’s been known since the late 19th century that if you’re getting all your calories from potatoes, then you’re probably getting all the protein you need too.
 But that knowledge seems to have been forgotten, and Deppe thinks she knows why: